Top 23 Digital Transformation Trends to Leverage in 2025 and 2026

 1. Agentic AI

 This is the single most important new trend for 2026.
 In 2026, agentic automation will redraw the enterprise map.
 AI systems now handle complex workflows independently, making decisions and taking actions without constant human oversight, moving beyond simple automation to strategic execution.
+If you are new to the concept, this breakdown of what agentic AI is and how it works covers the architecture and frameworks behind it

 Only 11% of organizations have agents in production despite 38% piloting them.
 Gartner predicts that 40% of agentic projects will fail by 2027, not because the technology does not work, but because organizations are automating broken processes instead of redesigning operations, according to Deloitte Insights.